rebroad/qemu/GOAL.md

 The goal is complete only when all of the following are demonstrated on the same tested QEMU/SunOS build:

-1. `exp` is rebased onto the latest upstream v11.1.1 release candidate, with the downstream work represented as a reviewed net patch rather than a replay of obsolete experiment commits; record the resulting history and working tree.
-2. With the SunOS guest booted and deliberately idle at a stable `login:` prompt or shell, repeated host measurements show that the QEMU process uses drastically less CPU than the pre-fix baseline.
+- With the SunOS guest booted and deliberately idle at a stable `login:` prompt or shell, repeated host measurements show that the QEMU process uses drastically less CPU than the pre-fix baseline.
 For SunOS kernel idle, the target is less than 3% QEMU CPU.
 Record the measurement method, host CPU model, QEMU command line, sample duration, baseline, fixed result, and the reduction.
 A useful pass criterion is at least a 90% reduction in QEMU CPU usage, unless the measured host baseline makes a more meaningful equivalent criterion necessary; any exception must be justified with measurements.
-3. Boot performance must not regress when idle detection is enabled.
+- Boot performance must not regress when idle detection is enabled.
 From the same launcher start to the same boot-complete marker, `--cpuidle` must take no more than 2% longer than the matching run without `--cpuidle` (at least 98% of the non-idled speed), measured over repeated runs.
-4. When the SunOS guest is doing no work except a long sleep (for example, the logged-in shell is running `sleep 10`), the QEMU process must remain mostly idle, at less than 3% instantaneous host CPU during that interval.
+- When the SunOS guest is doing no work except a long sleep (for example, the logged-in shell is running `sleep 10`), the QEMU process must remain mostly idle, at less than 3% instantaneous host CPU during that interval.
-5. When the guest is stopped at an idle SunOS PROM prompt, the QEMU process must use less than 3% instantaneous host CPU, matching the SunOS kernel-idle target.
+- When the guest is stopped at an idle SunOS PROM prompt, the QEMU process must use less than 3% instantaneous host CPU, matching the SunOS kernel-idle target.
-6. Guest activity still wakes the VM and the guest remains responsive after the idle test.
+- Guest activity still wakes the VM and the guest remains responsive after the idle test.
-7. While the guest is idle, compare a guest-readable wall clock with the host clock before and after a sustained observation interval.
+- While the guest is idle, compare a guest-readable wall clock with the host clock before and after a sustained observation interval.
 The offset and accumulated drift must remain within one guest clock tick or one second, whichever is larger, and the test must record the commands and timestamps.
-8. Run `sleep 1` inside SunOS repeatedly with host-side timing.
+- Run `sleep 1` inside SunOS repeatedly with host-side timing.
 Each run must take approximately one second (target range 0.9--1.1 seconds, allowing a clearly documented platform timing granularity), rather than returning immediately or taking materially longer.
-9. The normal launcher invocation `./run_Solaris112.sh` must work successfully without test-only options: it must start QEMU, complete its normal boot/monitoring path on the `spod` bridge, and shut down cleanly.
+- The normal launcher invocation `./run_Solaris112.sh` must work successfully without test-only options: it must start QEMU, complete its normal boot/monitoring path on the `spod` bridge, and shut down cleanly.
 In `--nographic` mode, startup must also avoid the current approximately 30-second `No Keyboard Detected` delay (targeting no more than five seconds) without making the PROM hang or losing serial responsiveness.
-10. The running bridged SunOS guest must accept a verified telnet connection and a verified SSH connection as `lily`.
+- The running bridged SunOS guest must accept a verified telnet connection and a verified SSH connection as `lily`.
 Building/porting the SSH server and its required SunOS support is within scope.

 ## Evidence to retain